2025 Church Lunches: 12noon in the Hall: Next one: Wednesday 26th February

 Prayer Points:

-Life of our Church: We pray for all those who help lead us as a Church, asking the Lord to guide, equip and strengthen us all in His service.
+We pray too for all those who help lead us as a Church, asking the Lord to guide, equip and strengthen us all in His service.
 We pray for the Lord to raise up volunteers who will be able to take on new roles in the life of our Church.
-And we give thanks to the Lord for everyone who works so hard in many different ways in our Church family.
+And we give thanks to the Lord for everyone who works so hard in many different so many different ways throughout the year.